-Qualification Code: 1FL L01 L601P/V
+Qualification Code: 1FL L01 L601P/V School of Gov. Studies

 In addition to NWU Academic Rules of the University the following faculty rules are also applicable:

 - A Bachelor's degree in Public Administration or Public Management or an equivalent qualification.
 Two years relevant work experience will be advantageous. - b) The Public Administration modules of the final undergraduate year must have been completed with an average of at least 65%.